Cyberpunk 2077 draws criticism for seizure-inducing sequence with no warning or mitigation – TechCrunch

 When “suiting up” for a BD, especially with Judy, V will be given a headset that is meant to onset the instance.
 The headset fits over both eyes and features a rapid onslaught of white and red blinking LEDs, much like the actual device neurologists use in real life to trigger a seizure when they need to trigger one for diagnosis purposes.
 If not modeled off of the IRL design, it’s a very spot-on coincidence, and because of that this is one aspect that I would personally advise you to avoid altogether.
 When you notice the headset come into play, look away completely or close your eyes.
 This is a pattern of lights designed to trigger an epileptic episode and it very much did that in my own personal playthrough.

 You can see the event referred to in the screenshot above (taken afterwards, but you can see the device).
-I recall this moment quite clearly from my own playthrough, and remember thinking it was rather an intense light show indeed.
+I recall this moment quite clearly from my own playthrough, and remember thinking it was rather an intense lightshow indeed.
 Unfortunately for this person, it caused a serious episode and could do so for many others upon its release on the 10th.

 Among the many options for changing the appearance of “Cyberpunk 2077,” there isn’t one for reducing flashing lights that I could find.
 I’ve asked CD Projekt Red about this and hopefully they can ship something to mitigate the issue at or near launch.
 The company did say on Twitter that it was looking into a solution.